-Instead of taking a coffee break, grab your laptop or a notebook and go put in 15 minutes of work in your car if you need to.
+Instead of taking a coffee break, grab your laptop or a notebook and put 15 minutes of work in your car if you need to.
 If you call yourself a creative, now is the time to use that talent to find those pockets of time you didn’t know you had.

-Establish a timeline so that everyone in your life will understand that this time of absence for you will only be temporary.
+Establish a timeline so everyone in your life will understand that this time of absence for you will only be temporary.
 There’s a quote from Dave Ramsey that perfectly articulates the importance of making these sacrifices: “If you will live like no one else, later you can live like no one else.”

 “If you will live like no one else, later you can live like no one else.” – Dave Ramsey

-Set yourself up for small wins by choosing just a few actionable goals every week.
-When you are ready to launch your website, product or service, don’t offer the world.
+Set yourself up for small wins by choosing just a few actionable weekly goals.
+Don’t offer the world when you are ready to launch your website, product, or service.
 Choose one thing that you are equally good at and passionate about.
-Build a strong foundation by offering just one or two, superior products or services, and grow your offerings as your audience grows.
+Build a strong foundation by offering just one or two superior products or services, and add to your offerings as your audience grows.

 1. The One Thing, by Gary Keller

-2. Essentialism, by Gred McKeown
+2. Essentialism, by Greg McKeown

 Reach your tipping point

-This may be an eye opening experience for you.
+This may be an eye-opening experience for you.
 When I got let go from my job in 2009, I started freelancing to supplement my own invitation + stationery business.
-In that first year I generated almost double my former full time salary, working half the hours, just from freelancing alone.
+In that first year, I earned almost double my former full-time salary, working half the hours from freelancing alone.

 Use your extra time wisely

-If your art prints are flying off your virtual shelves, put the same designs on tee shirts, mugs, etc, and see if you can generate even more income without needing to design something new.
-Really tap into those principles of The One Thing and Essentialism, and don’t waste time on something that’s not directly leading to your main goal of full time self employment.
+If your art prints are flying off your virtual shelves, put the same designs on tee shirts, mugs, etc., and see if you can generate even more income without needing to design something new.
+Tap into those principles of The One Thing and Essentialism, and don’t waste time on something that’s not directly leading to your main goal of full-time self employment.

-Look at the big picture
+Consider the big picture

-You might decide to downgrade, and move into a smaller home, or to a town where the cost of living is lower.
-Or you might decide that you want to move into a bigger house, or that you want to travel abroad for a year and need the extra funds to make that happen.
+You might decide to downgrade and move into a smaller home or a town where the cost of living is lower.
+Or you perhaps you want to move into a bigger house, or you want to travel abroad for a year and need the extra funds to make that happen.
 Whatever your situation is, be honest with yourself in knowing when the time is right to complete your transition.

-You may also realize that you hate working for yourself, and that you were just in the wrong job.
+You may also realize that you hate working for yourself and were just in the wrong job.
 If so, take this time of exploration as a learning experience.
 When you set off on this journey to transition into self employment, your goal should not be to become self employed, but to find happiness.

-It’s so easy to be anxious and want everything to fall into place quickly.
-We are living in a world of instant gratification, and it’s frustrating to realize that establishing a fruitful, successful business doesn’t happen with the snap of your fingers.
+It’s easy to be anxious and want everything to fall into place quickly.
+We live in a world of instant gratification, and it’s frustrating to realize that establishing a fruitful, successful business doesn’t happen with the snap of your fingers.